Dikembe Mutombo undergoing treatment for brain tumor

 The family did not release any other details, including what prompted the tumor being discovered.

+“We know he will approach this challenge with the same determination and grit that have made him a legend on and off the court,” Atlanta Hawks principal owner Tony Ressler said.

 The 56-year-old Mutombo spent 18 seasons in the NBA, playing for Denver, Atlanta, Houston, Philadelphia, New York and the then-New Jersey Nets.
-The 7-foot-2 center out of Georgetown was an eight-time All-Star, four-time defensive player of the year, three-time All-NBA selection and went into the Hall of Fame in 2015.
+The 7-foot-2 center out of Georgetown was an eight-time All-Star, four-time defensive player of the year, three-time All-NBA selection and went into the Hall of Fame in 2015 after averaging 9.8 points and 10.3 rebounds per game for his career.

 Mutombo last played during the 2008-09 season and has worked extensively for charitable and humanitarian causes since.
 Blinken lauded him when the pair were together in the Congo, telling Mutombo “you’ve done so much to bring the world together.”